Running the entropy aggregator¶

 Each source must implement async def generate_qrng(num_bits: int) returning a QRNGResult (see quantum/providers/local_qrng_provider.py for the reference impl).

-min_quorum=2 means at least 2 of the configured sources must respond successfully before the aggregator serves output.
-Failing closed is the right default for entropy.
+min_quorum=2 requires at least 2 configured sources to respond successfully before the aggregator serves output.
+Failing closed is the correct default for entropy.

 Pool sizing¶